-When using constructors that are templates, deduction works as usual or the template arguments can be provided explicitly.
+When using constructors that are templates, deduction works as usual.
 For example:

 2.3.
 Constructor function try blocks

 When using constructor function try blocks, the invocation of a target constructor is treated just like any other mem-initializer; an exception emitted from the initializer list or body of the target constructor means that the body of the delegating constructor is never entered, and the exception can be caught by the delegating constructor's function try block if there is an appropriate handler.
 For example: